rails-api/active_model_serializers/README.md

 ### Support for POROs

-Currently `ActiveModel::Serializers` expects objects to implement read\_attribute\_for\_serialization.
+The PORO should include ActiveModel::SerializerSupport.
 That's all you need to do to have your POROs supported.

+For Rails versions before Rails 4  ActiveModel::Serializers expects objects to implement `read_attribute_for_serialization`.

 # render :json